EncoreDigitalGroup/laravel-discovery/README.md

 # Laravel Discovery

-A Laravel package that provides automatic discovery of interface implementations throughout your codebase and vendor packages.
+A Laravel package that automatically discovers and caches interface implementations across your codebase and vendor packages.

 ## Features

-- **Automatic Interface Discovery**: Scans your codebase to find all classes implementing specified interfaces
+- **Interface Implementation Discovery**: Automatically finds all classes that implement specific interfaces
-- **Vendor Package Support**: Optionally includes vendor packages in the discovery process
+- **Caching**: Generates cached files for fast runtime lookups
-- **Caching**: Generates cached lists for improved performance
+- **Vendor Support**: Can search through vendor packages for implementations
-- **Artisan Command**: Simple command-line interface for running discovery
+- **Configurable**: Flexible configuration for search paths and interfaces
-- **Configurable**: Customize which interfaces to discover and which vendor packages to include
+- **Artisan Command**: Simple command to trigger discovery process

 ## Installation